 Is Deep Tissue Massage Worth It?

-Despite the side effects, I believe deep tissue massage can be very much helpful for many individuals.
+Despite the side effects of a deep tissue massage, I believe deep tissue massage can be very much helpful for many individuals.
 It can relieve chronic pain and stiffness and even encourage better posture.
 But like anything else, it’s not a one-size-fits-all solution.

 Like you, I’ve used it when savoring back pain, but I’ve also gained wisdom from making my body my own—if something isn’t fun, you walk away.
 Everyone is unique, and what works for me may not work for you.